 \subsection{Feature Selection Algorithms with Feature Streams}

-For the feature selection problem with streaming features, the number of instances is considered to be constant while candidate features arrive one at a time, the task is to timely select a subset of relevant features from all features seen so far.
-Instead of searching for the whole feature space which is costly, streaming feature selection (SFS) processes a new feature upon its arrival.
-A general framework of streaming feature selection is presented in Figure~\ref{fig:StreamingFS}.
-At each time step, a typical SFS algorithm first determines whether to accept the most recently arrived feature; if the feature is added to the selected feature set, it then determines whether to discard some existing features from the selected feature set.
+For the feature selection problems with streaming features, the number of instances is considered to be constant while candidate features arrive one at a time; the task is to timely select a subset of relevant features from all features seen so far~\cite{perkins2003online,zhou2005streaming,wu2010online,yu2014towards,li2015unsupervised}.
+At each time step, a typical streaming feature selection algorithm first determines whether to accept the most recently arrived feature; if the feature is added to the selected feature set, it then determines whether to discard some existing features.
 The process repeats until no new features show up anymore.
-Different algorithms have different implementations in the first step that checks newly arrived features.
-The second step which checks existing features is an optional step for some algorithms.
+Different algorithms have different implementations in the first step.
+The second step which checks existing features is an optional step.